-When you need credit, choosing the right personal loan lender can be the difference between getting out of debt fast — or getting dragged down by your debt for years to come.
+Choosing the right personal loan lender can be the difference between getting out of debt fast — or getting dragged down by debt for years to come.
+Before you borrow, it’s crucial to find a reputable lender and to avoid predatory lending practices that could saddle you with high-interest loans.

-Don’t let yourself get sucked into a shady loan agreement.
+But what is predatory lending, and where can you find a list of predatory lending companies to avoid?
 Here’s how you can figure out if a lender fits the predatory lending definition so you can avoid them at all costs.

 Predatory lending includes any practice that is unfair or abusive to the borrower.

-Predatory lenders often have terms that mean the creditor profits when you can’t make payments.
-These could include high late fees, penalty interest rates, or even seizure of loan collateral (like repossessing a car).
+Predatory lenders often have terms that result in creditor profits when you can’t make payments.
+Examples of predatory lending could include high late fees, penalty interest rate or even seizure of loan collateral (like repossessing a car).

-Predatory lending practices can be found at any point in the loan buying process, from false advertising to high-pressure sales tactics.
-Or, an unaffordable fee structure in repayment.
+Predatory lending practices can be found at any point in the loan-buying process, from false advertising to high-pressure sales tactics to an unaffordable free structure.

 Watching out for the following seven signs of predatory lending is vital.
 It’s how you’ll be able to protect yourself when you’re shopping for a new loan.
 You’ll also avoid making common personal loan mistakes.